nightblade9/dungeons-of-the-sultanate/README.md

 - Install MongoDB and PostgresQL (latest versions)
 - Open IDEA > New project > repository root
 - Click "project" (top-left of IDE) and choose Project Files; then, for each project, find the `build.gradle` under the root of each project, right-click, and pick `Link Gradle project`.
 Wait for IDEA to process the prjects ("Gradle" window on the right side, the two-way arrow circle icon should be white, not grey)
+- Add all the build.gradle files one by one

 ## Configurating OAuth2